Ley789/SimpleRayTracer/Thesis/thesis.md

   \end{split}
 $$

-To get the nearest intersection of a cone preform following steps:
+To get the nearest intersection of a cone:

 * Solve the quadratic equation.
 * Intersect with the planes $p'$, which includes